-John Holland's work on the DBCT expansion project was followed by significant new projects.
-In Queensland, the \$287 million Abbot Point Coal Terminal X50 Expansion Marine Works, Shiploader SL2 and the X25 Expansion, In-loading and Conveyor Upgrade Contract.
+John Holland's work on the DBCT expansion project will be followed by significant new projects in the coming year.
+In Queensland, the \$287 million Abbot Point Coal Terminal X50 Expansion Marine Works, Shiploader SL2 and the X25 Expansion, In-loading and Conveyor Upgrade Contract, all on behalf of Ports Corporation of Queensland, will move forward.